Logo of Restaurant Waste Disposal

 Search providers near you

-Best Grease Trap Cleaning in Utah Ranked
+Best Grease Trap Cleaning Companies in Utah Ranked

 For any restaurant, cafeteria, or food service establishment (FSE) in Utah, proper grease interceptor maintenance is a critical operational and legal responsibility.
 Fats, oils, and grease (FOG) from kitchen wastewater can solidify in sewer lines, causing costly blockages, sewer overflows, and environmental damage.
 To protect municipal infrastructure, cities across Utah enforce strict regulations requiring FSEs to install, maintain, and clean grease traps or interceptors.
 Compliance isn't optional; it's mandated by local public utilities departments, and failure to adhere can result in significant fines and operational disruptions.
 This guide outlines the essential rules, schedules, and best practices for grease trap cleaning specific to Utah's regulatory landscape.